chms7/k423/doc/k423_core.md

 - MDU hasn't been implemented yet.

-### MEM Stage
+### WB Stage

-- Select write back data from data memory and ALU/MDU/BJU, and resize it when it's `LOAD` instruction.
+- Select back data from data memory or ALU/MDU/BJU, and resize it when it's `LOAD` instruction.
+Then write back to regfile.

-  > Reading from data memory takes times.
-The select and resize logic can be moved to WB stage to decrease delay.
-But in that case, mem_forward will be invalid when instruction in ID stage needs the `LOAD` data in MEM stagenow.
-Pipeline blocking must be taken, which reduces efficiency.

 - Send branch informations to IF Stage.

   > EX Stage can also send them, but it will make critical path longer and reduce the frequency.
-On the contrary, sending them in MEM Stage reduce the pipeline efficiency.
+On the contrary, sending them in WB Stage reduce the pipeline efficiency.

-### WB Stage

-- Write back data to regfile.

 ### Pipeline